kscout/auto-cluster/README.md

 # Auto Cluster
-Automatically migrates the cluster when it is reaching the end of its 48 hour lifespan.
+Automatically creates a new cluster when the current one is reaching the end of its 48 hour lifespan.

 # Table Of Contents
 - [Overview](#overview)